 - It increases the reusability of the code.

-- It uses different parts of memory for different components
+- Uses different parts of memory for different components.

-- It flows the program in a linear direction which makes it easy to track.
+- It flows the program in a linear direction, which makes the same easy to track.

-- It is not very practical with a real-world problem.
+- It is not very practical with real-world problems.

-- It solves real-world problems can form a complex program.
+- It solves real-world problems but these are generally complex programs.

 - Data is vulnerable.